kuliashvili/FoodFitTracker/README.md

 # FoodFitTracker

-FoodFitTracker is a web application that allows you to calculate the calories of various foods.
+<h4> FoodFitTracker is a web application that allows you to calculate the calories of various foods.
 Simply enter the food name and quantity, and the app will provide you with the corresponding calorie count.
-The app is built using React and is designed to be responsive, ensuring a seamless experience across different devices.
+The app is built using React and is designed to be responsive, ensuring a seamless experience across different devices. </h4>

 ## Features

-- Calculate calories of different foods based on their names and quantities.
+- <h4>Calculate calories of different foods based on their names and quantities.</h4>
-- Responsive design for optimal user experience on various screen sizes.
+- <h4>Responsive design for optimal user experience on various screen sizes.</h4>
-- Beautiful and intuitive user interface.
+- <h4>Beautiful and intuitive user interface.</h4>

 ## Live Demo

-Check out the live demo of the FoodFitTracker app [here](https://yulo01.github.io/FoodFitTracker/).
+<h4>Check out the live demo of the FoodFitTracker app [here](https://yulo01.github.io/FoodFitTracker/).</h4>

 ## Technologies Used

-- React
+- <h4>React</h4>
-- HTML
+- <h4>HTML</h4>
-- CSS
+- <h4>CSS</h4>

 ## Usage